Haivision/srt-rfc/draft-sharabayko-srt.md

 Shutdown control packets do not contain Control Information Field (CIF).

-### ACKACK {#ctrl-pkt-ackack}
+### ACKACK (Acknowledgement of Acknowledgement) {#ctrl-pkt-ackack}

-ACKACK control packets are sent to acknowledge the reception of a Full ACK, and are used in the calculation of RTT by the receiver.
+Acknowledgement of Acknowledgement (ACKACK) control packets are sent to acknowledge the reception of a Full ACK and used in the calculation of the round-trip time by the SRT receiver.

-An SRT ACKACK Control packet is formatted as follows:
+An SRT ACKACK control packet is formatted as follows:

 ~~~
  0                   1                   2                   3